yuki-konn/sandbox-level-2/git.md

 ### CONFIGURE USER NAME

+1. `git init`
-1. Run the command `git config user.name`.
+2. Run the command `git config user.name`.
-2. If it's not correct, run the command git config user.name "myUserName".
+3. If it's not correct, run the command `git config user.name "myUserName"`.
+4. To set it as default, run the command `git config --global user.name`.

 ### CONFIGURE USER EMAIL

+1. `git init`
-1. Run the command `git config user.email`.
+2. Run the command `git config user.email`.
-2. If it's not correct, run the command gi config user.email "my@email.com".
+3. If it's not correct, run the command `git config user.email "my@email.com"`.
+4. To set it as default, run the command `git config --global user.email`.

 ### COPY THE REPOSITORY LINK